Supertranslations in the bulk of spacetime

-In this Letter, we demonstrate that bulk supertranslations can be defined as transitions between null hypersurfaces, generated by characteristic flows that uniquely extend boundary supertranslations into the spacetime interior.
+In this Letter, we demonstrate that boundary supertranslations can induce transitions between null hypersurfaces in the bulk of spacetime, which are generated by characteristic flows.
+Hence, such transitions of null hypersurfaces naturally represent the bulk supertranslations.
 Since null hypersurfaces are geometric entities, this definition is inherently coordinate-independent.
-The bulk symmetry algebra can be realized by light-ray operators defined from light-ray integral of the energy-momentum tensor on the null hypersurface \cite{Cordova:2018ygx}.
-Those constructions can, in principle, be applied to any Lorentzian spacetime in arbitrary dimensions.
+The construction does not rely on the existence of null infinity supertranslations.
+Any null hypersurface admitting a residual symmetry can serve as the starting point of the characteristic flow that generates the corresponding bulk supertranslation.

-Motivated by the intrinsic connection between supertranslations and gravitational memory, we propose a bulk memory effect corresponding to the transition of null geodesics from one hypersurface to another.
-Thus, supertranslations are not merely asymptotic but define a genuine bulk symmetry realized by null hypersurface flows with observable memory effects.
-As concrete demonstrations, we compute supertranslations for Minkowski spacetime in four dimensions, which recovers the bulk extension of supertranslations in Minkowski spacetime obtained in \cite{Compere:2016jwb}.
-The computations are then extended to Minkowski spacetime in arbitrary dimensions.
+Inspired by the intrinsic connection between supertranslation and gravitational memory \cite{Strominger:2014pwa}, we propose a bulk memory effect corresponding to the transition of null geodesics from one hypersurface to another.
+Thus, the bulk supertranslation defines a natural extension of boundary supertranslation symmetry into the bulk with observable memory effects \cite{Goncharov:2023woe}.
+As concrete illustrations, we compute supertranslations for Minkowski spacetime in four dimensions, which recovers the bulk extension of supertranslations in Minkowski spacetime obtained in \cite{Compere:2016jwb}.
+The corresponding memory effect is encoded in the permanent change of the expansion and shear from the geodesic deviation.
+The computations can be extended to Minkowski spacetime in higher dimensions.

-A novel curvature-dependent memory effect is uncovered from the supertranslation in four-dimensional Schwarzschild spacetime, where elliptic integrals are involved with branch points that correspond to the turning points of null geodesics on the hypersurface.
-Specifically, light rays initially placed on a hypersurface without turning points can be shifted to a new hypersurface with turning points by gravitational wave memory, which allows them to return from the bulk.
-This type of memory effect occurs only in curved spacetime, i.e., a black hole memory \cite{Donnay:2018ckb,Rahman:2019bmk}.
-In flat spacetime, light rays remain straight, so bulk memory (supertranslations) can distort their trajectories but never generate turning points.
+A novel curvature-dependent memory effect is uncovered from the supertranslation in four-dimensional Schwarzschild spacetime.
+Specifically, a light ray initially directed toward the black hole along a geodesic without turning points can be shifted to a new trajectory with a turning point by gravitational waves with memory, which deflects the light ray and allows it to return to the same side of the black hole.
+The existence of a turning point is a diffeomorphism-invariant property of a geodesic.
+Hence, the bulk memory yields a transition between distinct classes of null geodesics.
+This type of memory effect occurs only in curved spacetime \cite{flat}, namely black hole memory \cite{Donnay:2018ckb,Rahman:2019bmk}, and can be directly determined within black hole perturbation theory \cite{Elhashash:2024thm,Cunningham:2024dog}.